Expand

 # Expanding with Tags

-Use the parameters seriesTag and seriesStart to add Darty Tags to art generated by the Expand procedure.
+Use the parameters seriesTag and seriesStart to apply Darty Tags to items created by the Expand operation.

 # Sample Advanced Expand Spreadsheet